grafana/grafana/.github/PULL_REQUEST_TEMPLATE.md

 5. If you can not merge your Pull Request due to a merge conflict, Rebase it.
 This gets it in sync with the master branch.

-6. Name your PR as "<FeatureArea>: Describe your change".
+6. Name your PR as "<FeatureArea>: Describe your change", e.g. Alerting: Prevent race condition.
 If it's a fix or feature relevant for the changelog describe the user impact in the title.
 The PR title is used to auto-generate the changelog for issues marked with the "add to changelog" label.

 -->